Applying to the Ph.D. Program in Art History

 Do you offer funding for students, and how much is it?

-Beginning in Fall 2013, the Ph.D.
-Program in Art History will offer seven Graduate Teaching Fellowships (GTFs) and three tuition only fellowships.
+As of Fall 2013, the Ph.D.
+Program in Art History will offer seven Graduate Center Fellowships (GCFs) and three Tuition Only Fellowships.

 How do I choose an advisor to work with?

 The Ph.D.
 Program in Art History is unique in that students are not expected to pair up with an advisor immediately upon entering the program.
 This is primarily because we have a large faculty drawn from the CUNY colleges, which makes the process of pairing up with an advisor a more organic process, allowing you to respond to input from a wide range of seminars and coursework.

 Do you prefer students to have a Master’s degree?